-While the need for long term financing is met by the capital or financial markets, money market is a mechanism which deals with lending and borrowing of short term funds.
-Post reforms age in India has witnessed marvelous increase of the Indian money markets.
-Banks and other financial institutions have been able to meet the high opportunity of short term financial support of important sectors like the industry, services and agriculture.
+While the need for long term financing is met by the capital or financial markets, the money market is a mechanism that deals with lending and borrowing of short term funds.
+Post reforms age in India has witnessed a marvelous increase in the Indian money markets.
+Banks and other financial institutions have been able to meet the high opportunity of short term financial support of important sectors like the industry, services, and agriculture.
 It performs under the regulation and control of the Reserve Bank of India (RBI).
-The Indian money markets have also exhibit the required maturity and flexibility over the past two decades.
-Decision of the government to permit the private sector banks to operate has provided much needed healthy competition in the money markets resulting in fair amount of improvement in their performance.
+The Indian money markets have also exhibited the required maturity and flexibility over the past two decades.
+The decision of the government to permit the private sector banks to operate has provided much needed healthy competition in the money markets resulting in a fair amount of improvement in their performance.

-Financial policy on the other hand, has longer term perspective and aims at correcting the imbalances in the economy.
+Financial policy, on the other hand, has a long term perspective and aims at correcting the imbalances in the economy.
 Credit policy and the financial policy both balance each other to achieve the long term goals strong-minded by the government.
-It not only maintains total control over the credit creation by the banks, but also keeps a close watch over it.
+It not only maintains total control over the credit creation by the banks but also keeps a close watch over it.
 The instruments of financial policy counting the repo rate cash reserve ratio and bank rate are used by the Central Bank of the country to give the necessary direction to the monetary policy.

 Inflation is one of the severe economic problems that all the developing economies have to face every now and then.
 Cyclical fluctuations do influence the price level differently depending upon the demand and supply situation at the given point of time.
-Money market rates play a main role in controlling the price line.
-Higher rates in the money markets decrease the liquidity in the economy and have the effect of reducing the economic activity in the system.
-Reduced rates on the other hand increase the liquidity in the market and bring down the cost of capital considerably, thereby rising the investment.
+Money market rates play the main role in controlling the price line.
+Higher rates in the money markets decrease the liquidity in the economy and have the effect of reducing economic activity in the system.
+Reduced rates, on the other hand, increase the liquidity in the market and bring down the cost of capital considerably, thereby rising the investment.
 This function also assists the RBI to control the general money supply in the economy.